- I am Govind Sharma a qualified Chartered Accountant from India. Today I am a Senior SAP Cloud ERP Consultant who has worked in different countries.

-I was a regular boy from a Hindi medium school, very weak in English communication and used to stammer a lot.
+- I was a regular boy from a vernacular medium school, very weak in English communication and used to stammer a lot.
 I was so average in studies that nobody was sure about my chances of clearing even 10th standard.

-Today when I look back I realized that I have overcome all of those challenges including my stammering and living the life of my dreams.
+- Today when I look back I realized that I have overcome all of those challenges and doing very well for myself.

-My only message is – If I can do it so can you.
+- My only message is – If I can do it so can you.
+Here is my story.

 Around the same time, the IT industry was booming in India and I was mesmerized by the few real-life examples of our neighbors and some others about how they are doing great in the IT sector.